Richard Tardy

 Richard Francis Emile Tardy (born 29 July 1950) is a French former professional football player and manager.
 He led several clubs and national teams as a coach.

 Managerial career

-Tardy has managed in the Superleague Greece with Aris Thessaloniki, and led the Lebanon national football team before managing Africa Sports in Côte d'Ivoire.
+Tardy has managed in the Super League Greece with Aris and led the Lebanon national football team before managing Africa Sports in Côte d'Ivoire.
 He managed OC Khouribga during the 2008–09 GNF 1 season.

 Tardy coached the Rwanda national under-17 football team to a second-place finish at the 2011 African U-17 Championship, before leading the team at the 2011 FIFA U-17 World Cup in Mexico.